nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 * 2 x Kubernetes worker nodes
 * 1 x NFS server node

-Your virtual machines can be Vmware, KVM or Virtualbox.
-I created and tested this project on KVM.
+Your physical / virtual machines can be Vmware, KVM or Virtualbox. this project is tested on KVM.

 **Step 2: Download Ansible my Github projects**
 ```